sts10/ew_encoder/readme.markdown

 🚂 anthropologist 🦢 presenting 🍀 transaction 📝 trend 🐼 radiation 🧵 understandings
 ```

-## Why use exactly 13016 words and 203 emoji?
+## Why use lists of exactly 203 emoji and 13016 words?

 Read and/or run `find_good_list_length_pairs.rs` file for the best answer to this question.

+How to run it using Cargo:
 ```shell
 cargo run --bin find_good_list_length_pairs
 ```